JuditKaramazov/Codetopia-noctOS/README.md

 - **Grid & List View**.
 Again: you choose how to display the different apps!
 - **Search Bar**.
 Couldn't it be easier?
 - **Localized**.
 Spanish?
 French?
 Catalan? ¿Nos quedamos en la comodidad del inglés, tal vez?
 We're slowly incorporating different localizations, so please, feel free to ask for your own language to be included!
 - **Light (and sometimes dark, too.
 Ehem) & Simple**.
-The applications is lighter than a feather, I promise.
+The application is lighter than a feather, I promise.
 It doesn't have to take much space to keep things fashionable!

 ## What's Coming Next